 School Zone Speed Limits Permitted by Michigan Law

-Michigan Law Also Dictates How to Driver Near School Buses
+Michigan Law Also Dictates How to Drive Near School Buses

-Michigan law requires drivers to come to a complete stop at least 20 feet away from buses when their red lights are flashing, unless they are driving in the opposite direction on a divided highway.
+Michigan law requires drivers to come to a complete stop at least 20 feet away from buses when their red lights are flashing, regardless of whether they are driving on the same side of the road as the bus or the opposite side.
 This is because children are exiting the bus and might be crossing the street in front of traffic.

 Drivers Face Penalties If They Violate These Traffic Laws